vmware-archive/vsphere-storage-for-docker/misc/README.md

 This directory contains scripts and other files (e.g. Dockerfiles) needed for the following:

-* building RPM / DEB and VIB packages for docker-volume-vsphere plugin
+* building RPM / DEB and VIB packages for vsphere-storage-for-docker plugin
 * running CI (we use https://drone.io/)

 The subdirs are as follows: